vetlelg/drtp/README.md

 ## Code Structure

-- `application.py`: Entry point of the application, handles argument parsing and orchestrates server/client operations.
+- `application.py`: This includes the main function and uses the argparse library to parse command-line arguments to determine the sliding window size, file path/name, server IP-address, server port number and whether the application should run in server- or client-mode.
-- `host.py`: Defines the `Host` base class containing common functionalities for both client and server.
+- `host.py`: This file contains the Host class which is used as a base class for the server and the client.
+It includes key functionality like packet creation, header extraction, sending of data using the Go-Back-N protocol and connection teardown.
-- `client.py`: Implements the `Client` class for client-specific operations.
+- `client.py`: Thise file contains the Client class which inherits from the Host class and holds client-specific functionality like initiation the three-way handshake (Sending of SYN and receiving of SYN-ACK)
-- `server.py`: Implements the `Server` class for server-specific operations.
+- `server.py`: The Server class also inherits from the Host class and implements server-specific functions.
+It listens for incoming client-connections (SYN-packets) and completes the connection establishment with the client (Sending SYN-ACK and receiving ACK)